Herbie Fields: Career

 Membership in the Raymond Scott Quintette and other commercial work while based in New York preceded his Army service stateside.
-By mid-1941, at Fort Dix (NJ) he—officially Sergeant Herbert Bernfeld—was leader of a 14-piece swing band.
+By mid-1941, at Fort Dix, New Jersey, he—officially Sgt.
+Herbert Bernfeld—was leader of a 14-piece swing band.
 Fields's group received some publicity as the first Army unit of its type, though another also performing in mid-1941 was the 369th's ensemble of African-American musicians, based in Fort Ontario.
 Fields's Fort Dix bandmembers were all veterans of swing bands and Broadway, and the group—officially the "Fort Dix Reception Center Band"—toured military installations on the eastern seaboard and were featured on the WOR/Mutual radio program This is Fort Dix.

 Following Fields's military service he made several attempts to mount his own civilian big band.
 In April 1944 Billboard magazine reported his most recent venture, managed by the William Morris Agency, with arrangements by George Handy.
 According to Billboard, "Fields's last fronting attempt flopped two months ago because, it is alleged, of poor bookings."
 By the end of 1944, had joined Lionel Hampton's outfit.

 Fields began recording in 1944 with two sides for Bob Thiele's Signature label.
 Over the next year and a half he recorded for Savoy; notably, he shared a date with Rubberlegs Williams that featured teenaged Miles Davis' recording debut.
 Fields replaced Earl Bostic, as alto saxophonist in Lionel Hampton's band.
 Fields was fluent in a variety of reed instruments, from clarinet to baritone saxophone.
 In 1945, he won Esquire magazine's New Star Award on the Alto Sax.
 In 1946, RCA Victor signed Fields as leader of his own big band, a format that was becoming increasingly difficult to maintain in the Post-War period.

 Neal Hefti was one of his sidemen along with Bill Evans, Eddie Bert, Bernie Glow, Manny Albam, Al Klink (formally with Glenn Miller), Marty Napoleon, and Serge Chaloff.
 "Dardanella" was his biggest hit.
 The band was a commercial failure—as were many big bands of the day.

-In 1949-1950, he formed his Septet featuring Frank Rosolino on trombone, Jimmy Nottingham on trumpet, Jim Aton on bass, Bill Evans on piano and Tiny Kahn on drums.
+In 1949–1950, he formed his Septet featuring Frank Rosolino on trombone, Jimmy Nottingham on trumpet, Jim Aton on bass, Bill Evans on piano and Tiny Kahn on drums.
 The band was based in Chicago and backed numerous stage shows, and frequently had Lurlean Hunter on vocals.
-In the summer of 1950 Fields' group accompanied Billie Holiday on a successful three-month tour of East Coast venues, including the Apollo Theater in Harlem and the Howard Theater in Washington.
+In the summer of 1950 Fields's group accompanied Billie Holiday on a successful three-month tour of East Coast venues, including the Apollo Theater in Harlem and the Howard Theater in Washington.